httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

    `Content-Digest`, `Repr-Digest`, `Want-Content-Digest`, or `Want-Repr-Digest`
     field Dictionary member keys
  - Status: the status of the algorithm.
 The options are:
-     - "standard" - for standardized algorithms without known problems,
+     - "Active" - for algorithms without known problems,
-     - "provisional" - for non-standard or unproven algorithms,
+     - "Provisional" - for unproven algorithms,
-     - "insecure" - for insecure algorithms,
+     - "Deprecated" - for deprecated or insecure algorithms,
  - Description: a short description of the algorithm
  - Reference(s): pointer(s) to the primary document(s) defining the Algorithm
    Key and technical details of the algorithm